Student Rights and Responsibilities

-- Students may feel free to bring to the attention of the appropriate college personnel (e.g., the faculty member involved, Chairpersons, School Deans, Administrative Supervisors or University Ombudsperson) situations in which it is believed there are violations of any of these rights, following established college procedures.
+- Students may feel free to bring to the attention of the appropriate University personnel (e.g., the faculty member involved, Chairpersons, School Deans, Administrative Supervisors or University Ombudsperson) situations in which it is believed there are violations of any of these rights, following established college procedures.

 VII.
 Student Right to Know

 - Student Right-to-Know - December 1, 1995 - Part V pp. 61775-88 (34 CFR Part 668.46).
 These regulations implement remaining provisions of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 Text of the Jeanne M. Cleary Disclosure of Campus Security is available on the web at www.montclair.edu/universitypolice/clery/